Spatial Planning Update

 August 2017 bulletin

-Welcome to the seventh edition of Spatial Planning Update, keeping you informed about planning policy matters in the borough.
+Welcome to the eighth edition of Spatial Planning Update, keeping you informed about planning policy matters in the borough.

 If you need any further information or explanation, please feel free to get in touch.
 Our contact details are at the bottom of the page.